pranjaldatta/PyVision/pyvision/detection/yolov3/readme.md

 Do check out their [website](https://pjreddie.com/darknet/yolo/) or read the [paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf).

+Check out this standalone [notebook](https://github.com/pranjaldatta/PyVision/blob/master/demo/detection/yolov3/yolov3_demo.ipynb) to see how easily you can use YOLOv3 in 3-4 lines!

 ## Summary

 Currently, PyVision YOLOv3 supports the model listed below.
 The pretrained models were provided by the author.
 More details can be accessed [here](https://pjreddie.com/darknet/yolo/).